vladimiryardan/Taffy-Wiki/Migration-Guide.md

 Please reference the [New Features](http://docs.taffy.io/3.0.0/#New-Features) and [Breaking Changes](http://docs.taffy.io/3.0.0/#Breaking-Changes) sections of the documentation.

+## Representation Classes are now called Serializers

+`taffy.core.baseRepresentation` is now `taffy.core.baseSerializer`; `taffy.core.nativeJsonRepresentation` is now `taffy.core.nativeJsonSerializer`; etc.

+## A single Serializer method may support multiple requested Response Mime Types

+Where previously you could only support one mime type per `getAsFoo()` method, you may now supply a comma-delimited list to `taffy:mime` and that method will be used if any of its list values is the requested response mime type: `taffy:mime="application/json,text/json"`

+## We now have Input Deserializers

+These allow you to accept multiple data formats as input.
+Just as with Serializers, the default uses ColdFusion's native JSON (de)Serialize functionality.
+You can extend or replace it as you see fit.
+[More information here](http://docs.taffy.io/3.0.0/#Custom-Deserializers).

+## Caching Hooks

+If you're using things like EHCache, you may find benefit in the new [Caching Hooks](http://docs.taffy.io/3.0.0/#Caching-Hooks).

+## newRepresentation() has been removed from Application.cfc

+When you want to abort a request from inside `onTaffyRequest()`, just use `noData()` or `representationOf()` just as you would from inside a resource.

 # Upgrading to 2.x

 ## applicationStartEvent and requestStartEvent were removed